peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 **NOTE:** Only store a cryptographic hash of the password in the database.
 And _don't_ send the new user's password or hashed password in the response body.

-You can run the following test suite to verify the positive case when the middleware responds with a `200` status code.
+You can run the following test suite to verify the middleware works as expected.

 ```shell
 npm test test/part3.routes.users.test.js